wp-plugins/zedity/readme.txt

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

-Here are four main reasons why you're going to love Zedity:
+Here are four main reasons why more and more users love Zedity:

 * **It's easy for anyone**: finally, you don't have to deal with HTML, CSS and JavaScript code!
 Zedity enables you to create your content entirely visually, as naturally as sketching on a piece of paper, generating HTML5 code automatically for you!